kuddai/blog/_drafts/2018-03-27-adversarial-tax-setting.md

 I came across a new adversarial setting (at least new to me...) while getting curious about how to apply AI/ML to complete tax law and how to regulate tax optimisation (aka avoidance in my mind, see [this post - TODO](?)).

-TODO Some background.
+Some background:

-> NZ uses a GAAR.
+> NZ uses a General Anti-Avoidance Rule (GAAR).
 In practice this means judiciaries end up making the law.
 Aka, there doesnt exist a set of well-specified laws, so judges must interpret the GAAR (expensive calls to the oracle).
 The rulings are then used as precedent for the future.

 Two parts.